The Palgrave SocietyWe are based in the U.K., but have a world-wide membership.

 E-mail: firstname.lastname@example.org; Telephone: 01359 251050

 The Society answers queries from non-members or members.
 However, its income is dependent on subscriptions and donations, so we hope you will join.
-Members receive a quarterly magazine, The Palgrave Chronicle.
+Members receive a quarterly magazine, The Palgrave Chronicle, via facebook.

-The annual subscription is £5, or £10 if you wish to receive the magazine by airmail.
+The annual subscription is £5.
 Please send a sterling cheque payable to "The Palgrave Society" to our Secretary.
 (Applicants in the U.S. may remit in U.S. dollars to PO Box 69, Indian Hills, Colorado, 80454 but checks must be payable to "N. Palgrave").
-At current rates of exchange the subscriptions are surface mail $10-00; air mail $20-00.
+At current rates of exchange the subscription is $10-00.

 To join just send a remittance with your name, address, and postcode/zipcode.
 In joining you agree to your membership details being kept on computer.